pdacity/zabbix_nfs_client_iostat/README.md

 * 1.0 - initial
 * 1.1 - add "Read / Write kB/s", "Read / Write op/s" and "RPC request time" graphs into Template
+* 1.2 - get statistics for the period and not from the beginning of measurements, tnx https://github.com/alkolexx